transformerlab/transformerlab-docs/blog/2025-03-21-ollama-server/ollama-server.md

 Ollama stores its models in its own cache which by default can be found at `~/.ollama/models`.
 When you load a model into Ollama from your hard drive, it makes its own copy of the modelfiles in its cache in a directory called `blobs`, where the files can be found with names in a format like `sha256-<long_string_of_hex_digits>` (the string of hex digits is the output of calculating `hashlib.sha256()` on the contents of the file).
 It also creates a manifest file in a separate `manifests` directory with metadata needed to run the model.

 Fortunately, Ollama checks and only creates blobs if they don't already exist.
-So we can use a bit of a hack to prevent model file copying: create a symlink in the `blobs` directory with the name Ollama is expecting!
-We can do this and point the symlink to the Transformer Lab cache.
-But it means we will have to do this check every time before running the model (or risk having a surprise copy if the model file in Transformer Lab changes for any reason).
+So we can use a bit of a hack to prevent model file copying: create a symlink in the `blobs` directory with the name Ollama is expecting by emulating the sha256 format Ollama uses internally!

 ### Loading models